 Though famous for his remixes of artists like Kesha, Nero and Robyn, French producer and musician Fred Falke gained fame for his presence in the French Touch scene of the early 2000s, thanks to his releases alongside Alan Braxe.
 Though he’s relocated from France to the US, I was was able to get on Skype and chat with him about his history, his thoughts on analog gear and how he made his past records.

 In past interviews, you’ve talked about how you started off gigging as a bass guitarist, sometimes for free.
-At what point did you feel like you’d made a progression from a casual player to professional musician that was making good money?
+At what point did you feel like you’d made a progression from a casual player to professional musician?

 I never really had that turning point.
 Even when I was a bass player who played wedding gigs, I only made enough money to afford my rent and my equipment.
 But I was actually happy with that because I was doing what I liked.
 So I never got to a point where I felt like I had “made it”.
-Even now when I’m at family reunions, people ask if everything is going well for me in the music world, because France is a country where your family get worried if you decide to pursue a music career, rather than something more conventional.
-So it took a while for me to feel like things had changed.
+Even now, my family still asks me if everything is going well in the music world for me.
+France is a country where your family get worried if you decide to pursue a music career, rather than something more conventional, so it took a while for me to feel like things had changed.

 What kind of opportunities did the French music scene create for you when you started?
 Was there anything unique about France that you wouldn’t have found elsewhere?